Deriving a GENERIC system from a Hamiltonian system: Introduction

 We revisit the classical topic of coarse-graining of Hamiltonian systems, and derive a thermodynamically consistent reduction for Hamiltonian systems which linearly couple a finite-dimensional Hamiltonian system to an infinite-dimensional Hamiltonian system acting as heat bath.
 A crucial element in the reduction procedure is the theory of compressions.
 We now describe the main concepts in more detail.

 \emph{Coarse-graining} is the process by which less detailed (`coarse-grained') models of physical systems are derived from more detailed ones (`fine-grained'; see, e.g.,~\cite{WeinanE11,Kuehn15}).
 One methodology for coarse-graining is the Mori-Zwanzig formalism, which allows to give macroscopic descriptions of microscopic systems such as those arising in molecular dynamics.
 In particular, this allows one to study the emergence of macroscopic dissipation from microscopically reversible Hamiltonian systems.
-In this paper we study a classical example of this type~\cite{JaksicPillet98,Zwanzig01}.
+In this paper we study a classical example of this type; {see~\cite{JaksicPillet98,Zwanzig1973a} and also the monograph~\cite{Zwanzig01} {for related treatments}}.

-\textsl{\Generic}~\cite{Morr86PJHD,GrmOtt97DTCF1,OttGrm97DTCF2} describes a class of thermodynamic evolution equations.
+\AAA \textsl{\Generic} describes a class of thermodynamic evolution equations that is formulated in terms on an energy and an entropy functional and two geometric structures for the Hamiltonian and the dissipative dynamics.
+The origins of such systems goes back to \cite{Grme84PBFK, Grme85BFDT} and the metriplectic theory developed in \cite{Morr84BFIC, Morr86PJHD, Morr09TBDO}, whereas the {name \emph{General Equation for Non-Equilibrium Reversible Irreversible Coupling} and the acronym \Generic} were introduced in~\cite{GrmOtt97DTCF1, OttGrm97DTCF2}.
+The \generic framework provides a \emph{general} way to write down thermodynamically consistent \emph{equations} for the coupling of two ideal systems, namely a \emph{reversible} (or Hamiltonian) system and an \emph{irreversible} (or dissipative) system. \Generic systems form a subclass of all thermodynamically consistent systems that allow for a better understanding of the interaction between the two different phenomena of reversible and irreversible dynamics.
+In particular, it will help us to see how dissipative systems can be obtained via coarse graining of a purely Hamiltonian systems. \EEE

 If an evolution equation can be put in \generic form, then it is automatically thermodynamically consistent.
 In particular, it satisfies conservation of an energy and monotonicity of an entropy.
 In \generic, this thermodynamic consistency is implemented by combining a symplectic operator acting on the energy and a semidefinite operator acting on the entropy.
-In addition, the book~\cite{Ottinger2005a} describes a Mori-Zwanzig-type derivation of equations of \generic type from microscopic Hamiltonian systems with a clear separation of time scales.
+In addition, the book~\cite{Otti05BET} describes a Mori-Zwanzig-type derivation of equations of \generic type from microscopic Hamiltonian systems with a clear separation of time scales.
 In this paper we derive a \generic form for the coarse-grained evolution, and this allows us to give an interpretation for the various components of the \generic structure.

 A key ingredient in this mathematically rigorous derivation is the third component, \emph{compressions}, which can be thought of the reverse of {dilations}.
 A \emph{dilation} of a semigroup~$\bbS_t$ on a space~$\bfY$ is a unitary group~$\bbU_t$ on a larger Hilbert space $\bfH$ whose projection onto~$\bfY$ coincides with $\bbS_t$~\cite{NagyFoiasBercoviciKerchy10}.
 Conversely, compressions yield a projection of a unitary group on a large space onto a dissipative semigroup on a subspace.
 It is the existence of a suitable compression subspace that allows us to write the Mori-Zwanzig reduction in Markovian form and relate the dissipative part to the fluctuations.